 \subsection{The particle-number-conserving Bogoliubov approach}

 The reason for the failure in the previous section is the $c$-number $\hat {a}_{0}=a_{0}=N_{0}^{1/2}e^{i\theta}$, which leads to the non-invariance of $\hat{H}_{\mathrm{app}}$.
 Consider a more accurate approach where the $c$-number is not used.
-In work~\cite{gardiner1997}, the Bogoliubov model was modified so that the $c$-number was not introduced and the conservation law for the particle number was satisfied.
-This line of approach was developed in works~\cite{girardeau1998,zagrebnov2007}.
-The simplest analysis was given in~\cite{zagrebnov2007}, where it was shown that the Bogoliubov Hamiltonian can be written in the form
+In the work~\cite{gardiner1997}, the Bogoliubov model was modified so that the $c$-number was not introduced and the conservation law for the particle number was satisfied.
+This line of approach was developed in the works~\cite{girardeau1998,zagrebnov2007}.
+The simplest analysis was given in~\cite{zagrebnov2007}, where it was shown that Bogoliubov's Hamiltonian can be written in the form

 where $n=N/V$, {

 }